eBookFoodie Year One

 I found the courage to post recipes inspired by some of my favorite books, and even have had some of my favorite authors comment and actually like my posts!
 Those moments kept me going when I felt like giving up.

 Until very recently, I was living an almost separate life from my husband due to working different shifts.
 I had a lot of quality alone time.
-He’s finally on day shift again so we can have dinner together almost every night!
+He’s finally on the day shift again so we can have dinner together almost every night!
 It’s so nice to share meals with each other again!
 He’s understanding when I give him the ugly plate and waits patiently while I photograph my carefully plated dish.
 Except when I murdered his salmon with the fish spat getting it off the salt block.
 OOPS, sorry honey!

 I’ve met some really interesting & friendly people!